Héctor Andrés Negroni: Written works

 Negroni has authored over 200 articles which have been published in various U.S. and foreign journals.
 His research of the Corsican-Puerto Rican connection has provided a wealth of information about Puerto Rico's ties with Corsica.
-Among Negroni's works is "La Genealogía de Puerto Rico" (The Genealogy of Puerto Rico) which provides an indepth study of the Puerto Rican people.
+Among Negroni's works is "La Genealogía de Puerto Rico" (The Genealogy of Puerto Rico) which provides an in-depth study of the Puerto Rican people.

 He is the author of Historia Militar de Puerto Rico (A Military History of Puerto Rico (the book)), commissioned by Spain's Fifth Centennial Commission, "Historia de Yauco" (The History of Yauco) and The History of the Negroni Family.

 Later years

-In October 1985, Negroni retired from the Air Force after 24 years of service.
+In October 1985, Negroni retired from the United States Air Force after 24 years of service.
 He then joined the McDonnell Douglas Corporation.
 He was named manager of the International Business Development for the Harpoon anti-ship missile program in the McDonnell Douglas Astronautics Company.
 In 1987 he was appointed manager of international program development for McDonnell Aircraft Company.
 In 1990 he was named general manager for McDonnell Douglas Spain Ltd., a subsidiary of McDonnell Douglas Corporation.

 He is currently married to Joan Leah Blanco, with whom he had two sons, Hector Emilio, a CEO for Fundamental Credit Opportunities in New York City and Xavier Andres, a managing director for Pierpont Securities in Stamford, Connecticut.
 Negroni and his wife resided in Vienna, Virginia where he was a commercial pilot, a navigator and a certified Spanish-English diplomatic translator-interpreter.

 In December 1992, Negroni became a private management consultant specializing in project, marketing, and proposal management.
 He was also involved with the American Society of Mechanical Engineers, where he acted as eastern regional director; the Latin American Management Association as executive director and T.E.
 Systems, Inc. as vice president of business development.

 In 1996, he joined AlliedSignal Aerospace Company (which later became Honeywell International) as the general manager for their Huntsville, Alabama office.
 His responsibilities include marketing, sales and support activities with NASA's Marshall Space Center and the U.S. Army Aviation and Missile Command at the Redstone Arsenal in Huntsville, Alabama.
 He retired from the aerospace defense industry in 2000 and currently resides with his wife in Bonita Springs, Florida.

+In 2022 Héctor Andrés Negroni was inducted to the Puerto Rico Veterans Hall of Fame.